In 2014, Chef Enrique Olvera opened Cosme NYC, a contemporary Mexican restaurant in Manhattan's Flatiron district.

 NYC has plenty of Mexican restaurants.
 However, Cosme became a hit because it introduced diners to a more sophisticated approach to Mexican cuisine.

 Cosme is even catching up to Pujol on The World's 50 Best Restaurants list, where they ranked #25 and #13 for 2018, respectively.

 Chef Olvera happened to be in the front of the house as I was leaving after lunch, and I had the chance to tell him how much I enjoyed the tasting menu directly.

 Dining at Cosme

 They were living in NYC at the time of our meal, near where I grew up in Westchester, while, ironically, I'm living in Mark's home town of Austin, TX.

 We've now dined together at three restaurants from The World's 50 Best list on three different continents (Tim Raue in Berlin, D.O.M. in Sao Paulo, and Cosme in NYC), something I can't say about anyone else I know.

-Since I was still on my cocktail tour of NYC, I ordered a light, refreshing Gin & Shrub ($18) to start:
+Since I was still on my cocktail tour of New York City, I ordered a light, refreshing Gin & Shrub ($18) to start: